ORNL/cpp-proposals-pub/submdspan/submdspan.md

 <i>[Note: </i>
-Conditions 5.2 and 5.3 make it so that it is not valid to call `submdspan` with layout mappings, for which an overload of `submdspan_mapping`, does not return a mapping, which maps to the algorithmicly expected indices, given the slice specifiers.
+Conditions 5.2 and 5.3 make it so that it is not valid to call `submdspan` with layout mappings, for which an overload of `submdspan_mapping`, does not return a mapping, which maps to the algorithmically expected indices, given the slice specifiers.
 <i>- end note]</i>

 [5]{.pnum} *Effects:* Equivalent to